10 Reasons to Get Vaccinated

 Although infants and older adults are at increased risk for serious complications, vaccine-preventable diseases can strike anyone, at any time.
 If you are young and healthy, getting vaccinated can help you stay that way.Reason 7: Young and healthy people can get very sick too

-8. Vaccine-preventable diseases are expensive
+8. Vaccine-preventable diseases can be expensive

-Diseases have a direct impact on individuals and families, and also carry a high price tag for society as a whole, exceeding $10 billion per year.
+Diseases have a direct impact on individuals and families, and also carry a high price tag for society as a whole, exceeding an estimated $10 billion per year.
 An average flu illness can last up to 2 weeks, typically with 5 or 6 missed work or school days.
-And adults who get hepatitis A lose an average of one month of work.Reason 8: Vaccine-preventable diseases are expensive
+And adults who get hepatitis A lose an average of one month of work.
+Vaccination is a cost-effective way to save lives.
+Studies have found that every $1 spent on childhood immunizations results in a savings to the US economy of approximately $11.
+In adults, 1 study found that an adult vaccination program can return up to 19 times its initial investment.Reason 8: Vaccine-preventable diseases are expensive

 9. When you get sick, your children, grandchildren, and parents may also be at risk

 Adults are the most common source of pertussis (whooping cough), which can be deadly in infants.
-Staying up to date on all recommended vaccines helps protect you and your family as well as those in your community who are not able to be vaccinated.Reason 9: When you get sick, your children, grandchildren, and parents are at risk too
+Staying up to date on all recommended vaccines helps protect you and your family as well as those in your community who are unable to be vaccinated.Reason 9: When you get sick, your children, grandchildren, and parents are at risk too

 10. Your family and co-workers need you